-- 2. Satisfy all requirements of the graduate degree program. - 3.
-Satisfy the maximum time limit for graduation from the student's graduate degree program (six years for master's, ten years for doctoral). - 4.
-Doctoral students must comply with the five year time limit for graduation after passing the comprehensive examinations. - 5.
-Successfully pass comprehensive exams, qualifying exams, foreign language exams, and the oral defense of the proposal/prospectus for the thesis or dissertation. - 6.
-Successfully complete the culminating experience and, if required, the oral defense of the culminating experience.

-Graduate students must stay continuously enrolled in their degree program.
-Failing to do so without a Graduate College approved Request to Maintain Continuous Enrollment is considered to be lack of academic progress and may lead to automatic dismissal of the student from the degree program.
-Persistent "W" and "I" grades during multiple semesters on a plan of study or transcript may reflect lack of academic progress.
+- 1. Maintain a minimum 3.00 for all GPAs. - 2.
+Satisfy all requirements of the graduate program. - 3.
+Satisfy the maximum time limit for graduation for the student's graduate program (six years for masters and certificates, ten years for doctoral), see "Time Limit" sections. - 4.
+Successfully pass comprehensive exams, qualifying exams, foreign language exams, and the oral defense of the proposal/prospectus for the thesis or dissertation. - 5.
+Successfully complete the culminating experience. - 6.
+Graduate students must remain continuously enrolled in their graduate program.
+Failing to do so without a Graduate College approved Leave of Absence is considered to be lack of academic progress and may result in the Graduate College withdrawing the student from their program.